ietf-wg-asdf/SDF/sdf.md

 | sdfData     | data     | zero or more named data type definitions that might be used in the above |
 {: #sdfevqual title="Qualities of sdfEvent"}

-`sdfOutputData` refined by `sdfRequired` (a quality defined in {{tbl-common-qualities}}) define the output data of the action.
+`sdfOutputData`, as refined by `sdfRequired` (a quality defined in {{tbl-common-qualities}}), define the output data of the action.

 ## sdfData

-The sdfData keyword denotes zero or more Data type definitions.
+The sdfData keyword denotes a group of zero or more Data type definitions.

 An sdfData definition provides a semantic identifier for a data item and describes the constraints on the defined data item.

-sdfData is used for Action parameters, for Event data, and for reusable constraints in property definitions
+sdfData is used for Action parameters, for Event output data, and for reusable constraints in Property definitions.

 The qualities of sdfData include the common qualities and the data qualities, see {{data-qualities}}.